alankent/magento2devbox-skeleton/README.md

 process (and keep it running).
 It is generally recommended to start this up after you have installed Magento above.

+Each time you log to your laptop, make sure you restart Unison, but be careful to not have multiple copies running in parallel.
+It is not recommended to do significant work on the project without Unison running to avoid merge conflicts (rare).

+**Mac**

+TODO: VERIFY WHEN TESTING FINISHED.

+On Mac, first install Unison using "brew".
+This installs the correct command line version of Unison.
+Also install "unox" for a companion file watching utility.

+    brew install unison
+    brew tap eugenmayer/dockersync
+    brew install eugenmayer/dockersync/unox

+For Mac, create a "profile" file in `~/.unison/m2devbox-{myproj}.prf` ({myproj}
+is the current directory name) by running the following command.

+    ./m2unison-profile   TODO: THIS SHOULD RUN SSH TO ACCEPT SSH FINGERPRINT

+To perform a "once off" file synchronization, run

+    unison m2devbox-{myproj}

+To continuously synchronize files (recommended), run

+    unison -repeat watch m2devbox-{myproj}

+It is recommended to run Unison in a separate Terminal window so you can refer to its output if you ever need to do troubleshooting.

+**Windows**

 On Windows, run the supplied BAT file to launch Unison in a separate window using the START command or by double clicking the BAT file via Windows file explorer.
 This will automatically retrieve a copy of the `unison.exe` binary from the web container.
+A profile is not required as the BAT file uses command line arguments.
 Close the window to kill Unison.

     START m2unison.bat

-Mac binaries and a shell script are also provided.
-It is recommended to run the sync shell script in a separate Terminal window so you can refer to its output if you ever need to do troubleshooting.

-    ./m2unison.sh

-This shell script cannot be used on Linux, only Mac OSX.
-Use volume mounting on Linux (not Unison).

-Each time you log in, make sure you restart Unison, but be careful to not have multiple copies running in parallel.
-It is not recommended to do significant work on the project without Unison running to avoid merge conflicts (rare).
+There is a setting at the top of the script to choose between SSH access and direct sockets.
+Using a plain socket has been reported to hang occasionally.

 ### 10. Configure PHP Storm (Optional)